Aubry History, Family Crest & Coats of Arms

 - André Aubry, who settled in Virginia in 1714

-- Catherine Aubry, who settled in Louisiana in 1719
+- Catherine Aubry, who landed in Louisiana in 1719

 Aubry Settlers in United States in the 19th Century